-Best Practice.
-Make a snapshot and back up the config set at the same time to keep them in sync.
-Name the snapshot and config set backup using the same suffix and date/time stamp to help administrators identify which snapshot and config set backup pairs belong together.
+Sites can make as few or as many snapshots as they deem useful.
+Cray recommends making a snapshot of the system at the software installation/configuration milestones listed in step 3, which correspond to the suggested milestones for backing up the config sets (except for the pre-config milestone).
+It is good practice to make a snapshot and back up the config set at the same time to keep them in sync.
+Cray also recommends naming the snapshot and config set backup using the same suffix and date/time stamp, which helps administrators identify which snapshot and backup pairs belong together.